 Metadata calculation is asynchronous and does not happen immediately when triggered, whether automatically or manually.

 Artifactory invokes the actual calculation only after a certain "quiet period", so the creation of metadata normally occurs only 1-2 minutes after the calculation was triggered.

 Using Yum to install RPM packages from Artifactory

-After configuring the yum-local repository in Artifactory, let's configure our local machine to install software packages from it by executing the following steps:
+After configuring the yum-local repository in Artifactory, you need to configure your local machine to install software packages from it by executing the following steps:

 Paste the following configuration into the artifactory.repo file:

 Now, every RPM file deployed to the root of the yum-local repository can be installed using: